-The BA in Stage Management prepares students for careers in stage and production management through a focused four-year program that builds and strengthens the core skills needed to transition into the professional world of theater and film.
+The Bachelor of Arts (BA) in Stage Management prepares students for careers in stage and production management through a focused four-year program that builds and strengthens the core skills needed to transition into the professional world of theater and film.
 Along with courses in acting, directing, and design the program offers courses emphasizing communication, prioritizing, organizational and problem-solving skills, technical knowledge, familiarity with union rules as well as multiple practicums as production stage managers and assistant stage managers.

 Our faculty is comprised of New York-based and world-renowned professionals who work in the business and also possess the desire to educate young artists.
 Your professors can be award winning directors, major motion picture actors, Broadway company members, casting directors, artistic directors, or founding members of their own companies.

-Pace Performing Arts is strategically located - our New York City campus is at the pulse of the arts and entertainment industry where you begin building your career network the day you arrive at Pace, not the day you graduate.
-With department agreement and guidance, students are permitted to seek out professional opportunities while still enrolled in the program.
+The School of Performing Arts is strategically located – our New York City campus is at the pulse of the arts and entertainment industry where you begin building your career network the day you arrive at Pace, not the day you graduate.
+With faculty approval and guidance, students are permitted to seek out professional opportunities while still enrolled in the program.

-All applicants must first read the complete audition requirements and then upload the required materials.
+All applicants must first read the complete interview requirements and then upload the required materials on Acceptd.
 Applicants considered for the program will then be asked to complete a phone or in-person interview with our faculty.

 Applicants upload their portfolio on Acceptd.
 The portfolio may include any relevant material to your experience or interest in stage or production management - for example, your portfolio could be a production binder that includes the contact sheet, prompt book, rehearsal and production notes, and any written communication between director, actors, designers, etc.